lurchmath/lde/docs/phase4-modification.md

  * [ ] Update the documentation to describe the changes just made.
  * [ ] Extend the unit tests for the LDE module to verify that this works.
  * [ ] Once the unit tests pass, build everything and commit.

-## API Documentation

- * [ ] Extend the `InputStructure` page of the API Documentation to include all the work done in this phase.
- * [ ] Add a page to the API Documentation for the phases of processing the Input and Output Trees.
-Begin it by documenting the modification phase, and say that more content is to come later.
- * [ ] Update `mkdocs.yml` in the project root to include that new file in the generated documentation.
- * [ ] Rebuild docs and commit.